corpnewt/CorpBot.py/README.md

 	   └─ Says whether a member is muted in chat.
 	  $mute [member] [cooldown]
 	   └─ Prevents a member from sending messages in chat or speaking in voice (bot-adm...
+	  $muteautodelete [yes_no]
+	   └─ Enables/Disables auto-delete of any messages that slip by from muted users (b...
 	  $muterole
 	   └─ Lists the target role to apply when muting (bot-admin only).
 	  $setmuterole [role]